drspangle/infidel-sensor/README.md

 - SMT control board (which is populated; Gerber files and component specifications are included)
 - THT control board

+Also required:

 - Suitable programmer for ATTiny85 (eg USBtinyISP)
 - 1 SS495A linear hall effect sensor (or comparable)

 ### Fasteners